cnti-testcatalog/testsuite/RATIONALE.md

 #### *To check if the plateform has a default Cluster admin role*: [cluster-admin](USAGE.md#cluster-admin)
 > *Role-based access control (RBAC) is a key security feature in Kubernetes.
 RBAC can restrict the allowed actions of the various identities in the cluster.
 Cluster-admin is a built-in high privileged role in Kubernetes.
 Attackers who have permissions to create bindings and cluster-bindings in the cluster can create a binding to the cluster-admin ClusterRole or to other high privileges roles.
 As a best practice, a principle of least privilege should be followed and cluster-admin privilege should only be used on an as-needed basis.

+#### *Check if the plateform is using insecure ports for the API server*: [Control_plane_hardening](USAGE.md#control-plane-harding)
+> *The control plane is the core of Kubernetes and gives users the ability to view containers, schedule new Pods, read Secrets, and execute commands in the cluster.
+Therefore, it should be protected.
+It is recommended to avoid control plane exposure to the Internet or to an untrusted network and require TLS encryption.